peteamiri/Tutorials/JobInterview/AWSIntrerview.md

 # Customer Obsession:

-## Tell me about a time that you had to handle a dificualt
+## Tell me about a time that you had to handle a dificualt customer

 Situation 1: System performance
 Database issue, I brouoght a DB expert and I optimized JVM and weblogic while she optimied the database